Submitted by Jeremy on Wed, 02/06/2010 - 1:44pm

 In 2007, some members of the Mutiny Collective called for expressions of interest in holding a conference to discuss the idea of an anarchist federation in Australia and/or NZ.
 In response to this initiative, the Melbourne Anarchist Club (MAC) organised a conference held during Easter 2008.
 About 60 people from across Australia attended and a broad range of views were expressed from opposition to enthusiasm.
 There were no delegates as such and each participant attended as an individual.
 While there were some differences in attitude to federation there was a significant amount of common ground.
 Following on from this, MAC decided in March 2013 to hold the Towards Federation Anarchist Conference in June 2013.
 It was proposed to invite groups (as opposed to individuals, although individuals were encouraged to attend as observers).
 A proposed constitution was presented for discussion and about 30 people attended including delegates from MAC, Libertarian Workers for a Self-managed Society (LWSS), and Melbourne Anarchist Communist Group (MACG).
 There were also observers from Anarchist Affinity and Jura.
 In January 2014, a follow up conference was held at Jura at which delegates from MAC, MACG and Jura attended (and an observer from a Canberra anarchist group).
 The draft constitution was discussed and suggestions for amending it were made.
 People from Jura agreed to do another re-draft of the proposed constitution.

-In May 2015, Jura completed a re-draft of the constitution, which is now being circulated.
-Jura and MAC aim to have a meeting re the federation in June 2015.
-There will also be an open workshop about federation at the Sydney Anarchist Bookfair, on Saturday 13th June.
+In May 2015, Jura completed a re-draft of the constitution, which was then circulated.
+There was also an open discussion about federation as part of one of the workshops at the Sydney Anarchist Bookfair, on Saturday 13th June 2015.

 Over the last few years, there has also been a fair bit of online discussion about the federation, for example on Libcom and Facebook.